-Businesses wanting to take advantage of the £1million Annual Investment Allowance must plan their capital expenditure carefully, as Simon Littlejohns, Partner and Head of Tax at Friend Partnership explains.
+Businesses wanting to take advantage of the £1million Annual Investment Allowance must plan their capital expenditure carefully.

 In his 29 October Budget, Chancellor Hammond announced an increase in the Annual Investment Allowance (‘AIA’) from £200,000 to £1million with effect for expenditure incurred on or after 1 January 2019.

 The new limit is in place for a period of two years, ending 31 December 2020.

 As with previous changes to the AIA limit, companies need to pay close attention to the timing of their capital expenditure if they are to make the most of the changes.